NEET UG 2025 Counselling: MCC vs State Quota – Key Differences You Must Know

 New Delhi, Updated on Jul 15, 2025 14:25 IST

-Understanding the NEET UG 2025 counselling process is as important as scoring well in the exam.
-Once the NEET UG 2025 results are declared, candidates must participate in either MCC counselling for All India Quota (AIQ) or State counselling — or both, if eligible.
+Understanding NEET UG 2025 counselling process is as important as scoring well in exam.
+Once result is declared candidates will have to participate in either MCC counselling for All India Quota (AIQ) or State counselling, or both, if eligible.
 While both lead to MBBS and BDS admissions, they differ in terms of eligibility, seat allotment, conducting authorities, and more.

-Here's a complete comparison of MCC vs State counselling to help you make better choices in the ongoing NEET UG 2025 admission process.
+Here is a complete comparison of MCC vs State counselling to help you make better choices in ongoing NEET UG 2025 admission process.

 What is MCC Counselling?